What Is A 12-Step Program?

 Since then, what became known as Alcoholics Anonymous was adapted to many other addictions, including:

-What Is A 12-Step Program About?
+What Is a 12-Step Program About?

 What is a 12-step program?